dekoza/mtgpl/docs/_sources/AFR.rst.txt

    |mana_3|, |tap|: Venture into the dungeon.
 Activate only as a sorcery.
 (Enter the first room or advance to the next room.)

+:mtgtip:`Eye of Vecna<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/9/b91e2431-500e-441a-881d-094ebef62283.jpg?1625510145|https://scryfall.com/card/afr/243/eye-of-vecna?utm_source=api>`
+   When Eye of Vecna enters the battlefield, you draw a card and you lose 2 life.

+   At the beginning of your upkeep, you may pay |mana_2|.
+If you do, you draw a card and you lose 2 life.

 :mtgtip:`Fifty Feet of Rope<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba7ebe7b-732f-4245-a194-e087c3878f61.jpg?1624996265|https://scryfall.com/card/afr/244/fifty-feet-of-rope?utm_source=api>`
    Climb Over — |tap|: Target Wall can't block this turn.